computational-linguistics-class/computational-linguistics-class.github.io/assignment8.md

 Learning Hypernyms <span class="text-muted">: Assignment 8</span>
 =============================================================

+CCB todo: Add paragraph describing the usefulness of hypernym relations for tasks like Question Answering and RTE/NLI.

 In linguistics, *Hypernymy* is an important lexical-semantic relationship that captures the *type-of* relation.
 In this relation, a **hyponym** is a word or phrase whose semantic field is included within that of another word, its **hypernym**.
 For example, *rock*, *blues* and *jazz* are all hyponyms of *music genre* (hypernym).

 In this assignment, we will examine unsupervised techniques to automatically extract a list of word pairs that satisfy the hypernymy relation using a large corpus.
 Specifically, we will use
-1. A rule-based technique, specifically lexico-syntactic patterns, to extract hyponym-hypernym word pairs.
+1. A rule-based technique using lexico-syntactic patterns to extract hyponym-hypernym word pairs.
 2. Another rule-based technique but using dependency-paths
 3. A DIY approach where you can use any supervised/unsupervised technique extract hypernym-hyponym word pairs.